Axosoft/typescript-react-test/README.md

   ReturnType<typeof TestUserAction>;
 ```
 Note that all the items in the list must have a vertical bar at the end, except the last one, which needs a semicolon.

+> `ReturnType<typeof actioncreator>` is why we needed ConstantString.
+With it, the return type of the action creator function is something like `{type: 'SOME_ACTION_STRING'}`, which means in the reducer, when you switch on action.type, you get a list of the actual strings and typescript can tell what the rest of the action object looks like based on which case you're in

+> `USER_ACTION` is simply the merged type of all the action creator return types.
+The less fancy way of doing all this would be to define an interface for every action you have, and union all the interfaces together, but that felt like a lot of typing to us.

 If you need to add a whole new store, basically copy the existing stores but don't forget to augment ROOT_ACTION and IRootState, and register the reducer in combineReducers in index.ts.